-In \cref{fig:pixelProb} we illustrate the probability for a pixel generation at each point on $x$ with two different relative intensities $i_{0} =5$ and $i_{0} = 20$.
-Also, \cref{fig:missing} shows the relation between the probability for no patterning in the nominally patterned area and the relative intensity (left) or the nominal CD (right).
-As one can easily see in both figures, our simple example captures the characteristic of stochastic printing failures in \cite{bisschop2017} at least qualitatively.
+Figure \ref{fig:missing} shows the relation between the probability of no patterning in the nominally patterned area and the relative intensity (left) or nominal CD (right).
+As shown in both figures, our simple example qualitatively captures the characteristics of the stochastic printing failures in \cite{bisschop2017}.